Château de Monteberiot - Villa Jeanne 2014

 About the estate:

-This Côtes-de-Bourg estate takes its name from Sulpicius de Monteberiot, a 14th-century monk who founded the village of Mombrier.
-It was named by Gilles and Marie-Hélène Marsaudon, a former event decorator and a former wine sales representative who converted to winegrowing, who acquired this 7.3-hectare vineyard in 2003.
+This estate in the Côtes-de-Bourg region takes its name from Sulpicius de Monteberiot, a 14th-century monk who founded the village of Mombrier.
+It was named by Gilles and Marie-Hélène Marsaudon—a former event decorator and a former wine sales representative who switched careers to become winemakers—who acquired this 7.3-hectare vineyard in 2003.

 Customer rating